frank690/coffee-counter/README.md

 Written in javascript.
 Using react, vite and tailwind.

 ## running the app via docker
-Simply run `docker-compose up --build` from the repository root.
+Simply run `docker compose up --build` from the repository root.
 Afterwards, the app should be available via `localhost:3000`.
 To sign in as user, pass the corresponding `uid` from the xlsx file (e.g. `localhost:3000/?uid=f4no225g` to sign in as John).